3D Structure Editor

 Select an atom in the periodic table, choose the desired atom geometry (e.g. tetrahedral, linear, square planar).
 Then click on an existing atom to replace it with the chosen atom & geometry or place the atom in space.
 The edited/added atom will include enough atoms to achieve the specified valence.

-To add a fragment from Rowan's fragment library to the structure you're working on, use the "Add fragment" tool.
+To add a fragment from Rowan's fragment library or any arbitrary fragment to the structure you're working on, use the "Add fragment" tool.

-To add an arbitrary fragment from a SMILES string, use the "Add from SMILES" tool.
+To add a fused ring, use the "Add fused ring" tool.

 Adding and Removing Hydrogens